BlogDynamics 365 Customer Service

 Customer Service

-Where are you today - and where do you want to go?
+Where are you today—and where do you want to go?

-• ☐ Yes, everything in one place (3 points)
+• ☐ Yes, all in one place (3 points)

-3. how long does it take on average for a customer to receive a qualified response?
+3. On average, how long does it take for a customer to receive a qualified response?

-• ☐ Within one hour (3 points)
+• ☐ Within an hour (3 points)

 • ☐ Within one day (2 points)